bxdoan/bxdoan/README.md

 <div align="center">

-> The last ones standing are the victors Only the strongest If you want to be the last one standing become strong
+> The only way to do great work is to love what you do.

-> — Tobio Kageyama —
+> — Steve Jobs —

 </div>